tamara-nano/ducks4/README.md

 This repository only contains the scripts, it can't therefore not be build via dockerfile.

+A smaller version of DUCKS4 without a variant-calling pipeline is also available: ([DUCKS4_wovar](https://github.com/tamara-nano/ducks4_wovar))

 ## Usage

 For running the tool: